 My involvement with the American Association of Variable Star Observers AAVSO, the world’s largest variable star organization began in 1997.
-I received an e-mail from the Director Dr. Janet Mattei (1943-2004) “If you would be interested in sending your observations directly to the AAVSO, in addition to the other networks to which you send them, we would very much like to include your observations in the AAVSO News Flashes”.
-This was further encouragement to continue observing, especially coming from the Director of the AAVSO.
+I received an e-mail from the Director Dr Janet Mattei (1943-2004) “If you would be interested in sending your observations directly to the AAVSO, in addition to the other networks to which you send them, we would very much like to include your observations in the AAVSO News Flashes”.
+This was a further encouragement to continue observing, especially coming from the Director of the AAVSO.

 On June 8, 2002, my 9th year of observing, I recorded 100,000 visual observations, something that was never thought about in 1993.
 This achievement was made on a star called KK Telescopium, a SU UMa type dwarf nova.
 I believe I was the first Australian observer to reach this total.

 On July 19th, 2002, I was checking my e-mail and noticed a message from the Director of the AAVSO Dr Janet Mattei, titled, ‘Invitation’.
 It was an invitation to attend the Pan-Pacific, 91st Spring Meeting of the AAVSO, held at Waikoloa Beach, Hawaii, to receive a Director’s Award……” for your very significant contributions to variable star astronomy, particularly to special observing programs.”

 After reading the contents several times I felt very honoured, but I could not possibly attend this meeting.
-After all, I have not even traveled out of my own state, let alone traveled on a plane.
-Thankfully Janet encouraged me to attend and the realization of stepping into an international plane and traveling overseas to the Big Island of Hawaii was about to come true.
+After all, I have not even travelled out of my own state, let alone travelled on a plane.
+Thankfully Janet encouraged me to attend and the realization of stepping into an international plane and travelling overseas to the Big Island of Hawaii was about to come true.